joaomiguelvieira/kNN-STUFF/README.md

 To add the sources of the first IP, right-click on *Design Sources* and select *Add Sources*, *Add or create design sources*, and *Add Files*.
 Navigate to `rtl/knncluster`, select all the files and press *Finish*.
 Select the files named *knnCluster_v1_0_m_axis*, *knnCluster_v1_0_sb_axis*, and *knnCluster_v1_0_sp_axis*, right-click and *Remove file from project*.

 In the *Sources* menu, find the *Libraries* tab.
 Select the file *knnCluster_Pkg.vhd*, under *Design Sources*, *VHDL*, *xil_defaultlib*.
 Right-click and select *Set Library*.
-Write *knnCluster* and select *Ok*.
+Write *knnCluster* and hit *Ok*.

 From the flow navigator menu, select *Package IP*.
-Go through the several tabs that have review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
-Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* deselect the option *Delete project after packaging***.
+Go through the several tabs that have the review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
+Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* and deselect the option *Delete project after packaging***.

 ## Build the block diagram
 After packaging both IPs, you can close all Vivado projects but the first one you created.
 In the *Flow Navigator* menu, under *PROJECT MANAGER*, hit *Settings* and navigate to *IP* and then *Repository*.
 Add the directory that contains the IPs to the list of repositories, and make sure that both IPs are located.